-The particular activity of frequent explosive emissions observed at Karymsky, led us to experiment a configuration of stationary measurements with the mobile-DOAS instrument in which we dispensed with the use of the telescope and point instead to the plume with the large field of view ( $\sim$ 150 mrad) of the optical fiber.
-In this way, a considerable portion of the plume is observed at once in the field of view of the instrument and acquisition can be done at a much higher frequency ( $\sim$ 1 Hz) than with a scanning method.
+The particular activity of frequent explosive emissions observed at Karymsky, led us to experiment a configuration of stationary measurements with the mobile-DOAS instrument in which we dispensed with the use of the telescope and point instead to the plume with the large field of view (~ 150 mrad) of the optical fiber.
+In this way, a considerable portion of the plume is observed at once in the field of view of the instrument and acquisition can be done at a much higher frequency (~ 1 Hz) than with a scanning method.
 The implementation of this methodology to volcanic studies is not new (Boichu et al., 2010; McGonigle et al., 2009), and Karymsky volcano was an ideal scenario to implement it.

-We performed Large-Field of View mini-DOAS (LFOV-mini-DOAS) measurements at Karymsky during several hour-long periods on the 12, 13 and 14 September 2011 from the observatory.
-An extract of one of these periods is shown in Figure 16, in which the blue line represents the intensity of UV light in the region of $SO_2$ absorption and the red line is the real-time column measurement.
-As expected from radiation extinction by the plume aerosols, there is a negative correlation between intensity and gas columns, which is exploited for the detection of volcanic plumes.
+We performed Large-Field of View mini-DOAS (LFOV-miniDOAS) measurements at Karymsky during several hour-long periods on the 12, 13 and 14 September 2011 from the observatory.
+An extract of one of these periods is shown in Figure 21, in which the blue line represents the intensity of UV light in the region of SO2 absorption and the red line is the real-time column measurement.
+It is evident a negative correlation of the 2 time-series, which shows the promise of the method to do positive detection of volcanic plumes.

-Figure 16.
+Figure 21.
 Time series of LFOV mini-DOAS measurements at Karymsky on 2011-09-12.
-The upper blue line represents UV intensity and the lower red line $SO_2$ column amounts.
-The shaded area corresponds to an interval used for estimation of the wind speed.
-Note the anti-correlation between columns and intensity, thus intensity variations alone can be used for detecting the presence of a plume
+The upper blue line represents UV intensity and the lower red line SO2 column amounts.
+The shaded area corresponds to an interval used for estimation of the wind speed